Cylburn as a Mansion

 - special activities for children and families and the Nature Science summer camp

 Between 2008-2010, Cylburn constructed 2 new buildings.
-The Vollmer Visitor and Education Center (Vollmer Center, for short) is an LEED-certified green building.
+The Vollmer Visitor and Education Center (Vollmer Center, for short) was built utilizing many green building techniques.
 It features modern solutions to reduce the building’s impact on the environment like composting toilets, a “living” green roof, and geothermal heating and cooling.
 The Vollmer Center has a Visitors Desk, a lobby area, and a 250-meeting hall and theater.
 There is also a back patio and a natural outdoor amphitheater.
 The other major project was a new greenhouse classroom for education and workshops.